prnvdixit/prnvdixit.github.io/posts/2018-01-30-yet-another-journey-of-contributing-to-open-source.md

 For the next few days, I was looking through more issues, making new issues, helping other newcomers in onboarding, reviewing other Pull Requests.
 In a week or so, I finished the developer process in coala and got promoted to a developer at coala.

 I was so engrossed into this reviewing stuff now that I continued to do so even during my exams (Yeah, even self-control was getting tough).
-Though my grades took a hit that semester, but I was happy.
-For the first time, I was feeling useful :)
+Though my grades took a hit that semester, but I was happy :)

-All in all, I’ve learnt so many things, large as well as minute details, that no academic course can ever teach me.
+All in all, I’ve learnt so many things, large as well as minute details, that some academic course never taught me.

 Also, as later I came to know — There are some initiatives like Hacktoberfest, Mozilla Winter of Security etc. aside from the popular ones like GSoC, GCI which promote contributing to OpenSource.
 See if such incentives can serve you as an encouragement.
 I was fortunate to stumble across Hacktoberfest as well.